veigajoao/Cubensis/README.md

 - [ ] Build relevant tests

 ### Future work
+- [ ] Currently trading amounts that are very small can create rounding down scenarios where it is possible to buy tokens for "free".
+A production implementation must create larger fixed point types and conversion logic that ensures this never happens (it is possible and simple bu at the same time it's a lot of work to implement properly and efficiently)
 - [ ] Currently order of execution within the same `tick` are executed in parallel, according to their share of the `tick` pool.
-We need to make sure that is acceptable
+We need to make sure that is acceptable - traditional orderbooks execute orders at same price range in FIFO
 - [ ] Currently assets are locked and do not generate yield when they are awaiting execution.
 A way to generate yield would facilitate liquidity for the protocol
 - [ ] A private implementation of Cubensis requires adapting to privacy preserving libraries and designs of the target chain